top of page

 As I planned my time in Ljubljana, I knew I wanted to spend at least one day outside of the city exploring Lake Bled and the scenery it promised.
 After a little bit of research, I quickly found a small group guided full-day tour which would to take me to Lake Bled, Lake Bohinj, and visit the Vintgar Gorge.

 After grabbing a quick breakfast at my hotel, I set off to walk to a neighboring hotel to meet my small group for our day long tour.
 I quickly found my fellow travelers, all from the U.S.; a group of four who had spent the past two weeks biking around Europe and a couple from California who were native Bosnian's but had lived stateside for 40 years, having left what is now Bosnia when it was still Yugoslavia.
 We got along easily and hopped on the van when our driver and tour guide for the day, Miha arrived.
 Miha provided fantastic commentary along the way sharing information regarding the history of Slovenia and the areas we would be visiting.
-While now, months later as I write this (I really should try to write my blogs a little closer to my actual travels...#blogginggoals), I remember Miha sharing that a fun fact about Slovenia that they are something like third in the world in the number of agricultural tractors that are owned by residents.
-Farming and agricultural is a large part of their country and as we passed yet another tractor on our journey towards the lakes and mountains, it quickly became like a game of "punch buggy" each time we saw another tractor.
+While now, months later as I write this, I remember Miha sharing that a fun fact about Slovenia that they are third in the world in the number of agricultural tractors that are owned by residents.
+Farming and agriculture is a large part of their country and as we passed yet another tractor on our journey towards the lakes and mountains, it quickly became like a game of "punch buggy" each time we saw another tractor.
 You never know what fun, but perhaps useless knowledge you'll learn while traveling, right?
 And now you know, too.

 Our first stop was the small town of Skofja Loka nestled just before the Julian Alps begin.
 Miha took us on a walking tour of this quiet, yet charming little town sharing some of it's history while we took in the sites.
 Since it was a Monday, there were few people around, save for another small group of tourists.
 After a nice break, we got back into the van and began our journey into the mountains.

 To say the views were stunning along the way is an understatement.
 As we climbed into the mountains, Miha stopped a few times for us to take in the views.
 First, at this incredibly picturesque view of the valley below including the small village of Zgornja Sorica that honestly looked so stunningly beautiful it might have been straight from a painting or postcard.
-That statue is of a famous painter if I remember correctly.
+There is a statue is of a famous painter taking in the view.
 Clearly he had quite the views to paint as his subject.
 We snapped the essential photos that could not even begin to do the views justice and headed further into the mountains stopping again to take in a very clear view of Mt.
 Triglav, Slovenia's highest peak.
 The views just did not stop as we continued on our journey.

 As we made our way through Triglav National Park, we made our stop at Lake Bohinj, the lesser known of the two major lakes in this region of Slovenia.
 Located in a glacially formed basin, Lake Bohinj is beautiful, serene, and provided incredibly clear waters that just looked untouched.
 We were given some time to walk around, dip our toes in the lake (it was COLD!) and wander the small area around the "touristy" part of the lake.
 It was peaceful and yes, just simply stunning.